kiegroup/process-migration-service/README.md

 ```

 1. In case we wanted to enable a different database requiring a license agreement, the JDBC driver will have to be located in this `providers` folder manually.
-2. Flyway will automatically create PIM schema when enabled based on the DDL scripts prefix.
-Enabled by default.
+2. Out of the box, Flyway will automatically create PIM database schema for H2 in-memory database.
+Disable it (`-Dquarkus.flyway.migrate-at-start=false`) when you do not want PIM to handle the schema creation.
 3. Deploy the application on `/rest`
 4. H2 in-memory datasource.
 Override it by one of your choice
 5. Authentication method.
 Defaults to `file` but `jdbc` or `ldap` are also valid options